remolueoend/open-url/README.md

 ## Description
 A small tool for managing custom handlers when opening URLs following a given pattern.

 This tool can be used as a default handler of `x-scheme-handler/http(s)` requests, e.g. by creating a custom `.desktop` file and registering it in `~/.config/mimeapps.list`.

-This tool may come handy when trying to open URLs to files (e.g. on GoogleDrive or other cloud storages) locally whenever possible/synced to local disk.
+As an example, this project may come handy when trying to open URLs to files (e.g. on GoogleDrive or other cloud storages) locally whenever possible/synced to local disk.

 ## Usage
 ```sh